U.S. Stocks Climb After Stumble

 Continue Reading Below

-The Dow industrials rose 63 points, or 0.3%, to 21816, following the blue-chip index's largest one-day decline since Aug.
+The Dow industrials rose 83 points, or 0.4%, to 21836, following the blue-chip index's largest one-day decline since Aug.
 17 on Tuesday.
-The S&P 500 advanced 0.2% and the Nasdaq Composite swung between small gains and losses and was recently down 0.1%.
+The S&P 500 advanced 0.4% and the Nasdaq Composite swung between small gains and losses and was recently up 0.4%.

 Strong economic data around the globe has underpinned stock markets this year, with U.S. indexes hitting record highs over the summer even as investors have grown anxious about how long the bull run can last.